espadrine/espadrine.github.com/blog/src/mean-range-of-bell-curve-distributions.md

 1. Using the best model we have of the distribution,
 2. Gathering information from the estimated root,
 3. Updating the model to be even more precise,
-4. Iterating, similar to a binary search, until eventually, we find two consecutive integers
+4. Iterating, similar to an interpolation search, until eventually, we find two consecutive integers
    $`x_{max}` and $`x_{max}+1` where the first is above the limit (obtained from the generic derivation),